Call: 0131 3708028 | Email: annja@anlofin.com

 Historically, buying a car through your limited company was a NO NO, because of the additional benefit in kind tax that you will have to pay on the personal use element.

 Let’s start at the basics - A company car is a car owned by the business and it is provided to the employee to do their job i.e., drive to clients and perform their duties.
-An employee includes directors of the business.
+An employee includes the directors of the business.

 There is an expectation that a company car can be used for personal use and because of this, there will be both a tax and national insurance charge on the calculated benefit of using a company asset for personal use.